 \subsection{Task Setup and Method Overview}

-Given an unlabeled video clip $V$, we can extract an audio-visual pair $(a, v)$, where $a$ and $v$ denote the audio and visual stream, respectively.
+Given an unlabeled video clip $V$, we can extract an audio-visual pair $(a, v)$, where $a$ and $v$ are the audio and visual streams, respectively.
 In real-world scenarios, the audio stream can be a mixture of $N$ individual sound sources, denoted as $a = \sum_{i=1}^N s_i$, where each source $s_i$ can be of various categories.
-The primary goal of the visually-guided sound source separation task is to utilize visual cues from $v$ to effectively separate $a$ into its constituent sources $s_i$, for $i\in\{1,2,..., N\}$.
+Meanwhile, the visual stream $v$ is typically a synchronized video of $K$ frames, denoted as $v=\{I_j\}_{j=1}^K$.
+The visually-guided sound source separation task aims to utilize visual cues from $v$ to help separate $a$ into $N$ individual sources $s_i$.
 Since no labels are provided to distinguish the sound sources $s_i$, prior works~\cite{zhao2018sound,tian2021cyclic,huang2023egocentric} have commonly used a ``mix and separate'' strategy, which involves mixing audio streams from two different videos and manually create the mixture: $a^{mix} = a^{(1)} + a^{(2)}$.
-Furthermore, the time series $a$ is usually transformed into magnitude spectrogram by short-time Fourier transform (STFT): $x = \mathbf{STFT}(a) \in \mathbb{R}^{ T \times F}$, allowing for manipulations in the 2D-like Time-Frequency domain, where $F$ and $T$ are the numbers of frequency bins and time frames, respectively.
-Consequently, the goal of training is to learn a separation network capable of mapping $(x^{mix}, v^{(1)}) \rightarrow x^{(1)}$.
-For simplicity, we will omit the video index notation in the subsequent sections \footnote{In this paper, superscripts denote video indices, while subscripts refer to diffusion timesteps.}.
+In practice, audio is usually transformed into magnitude spectrogram by short-time Fourier transform $x = \mathbf{STFT}(a) \in \mathbb{R}^{ T \times F}$, allowing for manipulations in the 2D Time-Frequency domain.
+Here, $F$ and $T$ are the numbers of frequency bins and time frames, respectively.
+Consequently, the goal of training is to learn a separation network capable of mapping $\boldsymbol{f: (x^{mix}, v^{(i)}) \rightarrow x^{(i)}}$.
+For simplicity, we will omit the video index notation in the subsequent sections\footnote{In this paper, superscripts denote video indices, while subscripts usually refer to diffusion timesteps.}.